Giving Tuesday 2018

 Looking after a family member or a friend can have a big impact on someone’s life, but many young carers do this without asking for anything in return.

-And this Giving Tuesday, the charity Carers Link decided to treat many of its young carers to gifts in time for Christmas, showing them just how much they are supported and valued.
+And on Giving Tuesday 2018, the charity Carers Link decided to treat many of its young carers to gifts in time for Christmas, showing them just how much they are supported and valued.

 Based in East Dunbartonshire, the organisation launched an appeal asking for gifts rather than money, using the Giving Tuesday platform to reach a wider audience.